omkarasal/redux-modal-routing/README.md

-## React-Bootstrap Modal using Redux
+## React-Bootstrap Modal using Redux and React Routing
-## Shows different alert messages on routing
+Shows different alert messages on routing

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).